harpalgupta/liberisTest/README.md

 ## Next steps

-Uploading your solution somewhere private, like a [private Gist](https://gist.github.com/), and email the link to [coding-test@libers.co.uk](coding-test@liberis.co.uk).
+Upload your solution somewhere private, like a [private Gist](https://gist.github.com/), and email the link to [coding-test@libers.co.uk](coding-test@liberis.co.uk).